 The 2004 Joseph Levy Memorial Lecture

-Also for those with access to a medical library or the appropriate textbook the following two chapters in the Fourth Edition of the textbook Hodson and Geddes’ Cystic Fibrosis Edited by Bush A, Bilton D, Hodson M. published in 2016 provide a concise account of the history of cystic fibrosis from early days to the present time –
+Also for those with access to a medical library the following two chapters in the Fourth Edition of the textbook Hodson and Geddes’ Cystic Fibrosis Edited by Bush A, Bilton D, Hodson M. published in 2016 provide a concise account of the history of cystic fibrosis from early days to the present time –

 Appendix A. “History of cystic fibrosis (up to 1989)”. by James M Littlewood